Kris Bryant Player Props: Rockies vs. Phillies

 Kris Bryant At The Plate

-- Bryant leads Colorado with a slugging percentage of .493, fueled by seven extra-base hits.
+- Bryant leads Colorado in slugging percentage (.467) thanks to seven extra-base hits.

-- Among the qualifying batters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 52nd, and he is 49th in the league in slugging.
+- Among qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 64th and he is 66th in slugging.

-- Bryant has picked up a hit in 83.3% of his 18 games this season, with at least two hits in 27.8% of those games.
+- In 78.9% of his 19 games this season, Bryant has picked up at least one hit.
+He's also had five multi-hit games.

-- He has gone deep in three games this year (16.7%), homering in 3.8% of his trips to the plate.
+- He has homered in 15.8% of his games this season, and 3.6% of his plate appearances.

 - Bryant has had an RBI in six games this season.